 Triangular Prism Calculator

 If you ever wondered how to find the volume of a triangular prism, this triangular prism calculator is the thing you are looking for.
-Not only can it calculate the volume but also may be helpful if you need to determine the triangular prism surface area.
+Not only can it calculate the volume, but it also may be helpful if you need to determine the triangular prism surface area.
 Choose the option which fits your needs and experiment with the tool!
 If you are curious about triangular prism formulas behind the calculator, scroll down to find out more.

-- identical two bases
+- two identical triangular bases

 - three rectangular faces (right prism) or in parallelogram shape (oblique prism)

-- the same cross section along its whole length
+- the same cross-section along its whole length

 Triangular prism formulas

-Usually what you need to calculate are the triangular prism volume and its surface area.
+Usually, what you need to calculate are the triangular prism volume and its surface area.
 The two most basic equations are:

 volume = 0.5 * b * h * length, where